sdss/mangadap/docs/execution.rst

 DAP AnalysisPlan
 ~~~~~~~~~~~~~~~~

-The DAP uses an `SDSS parameter file
-<https://www.sdss.org/dr15/software/par/>`_ to define one or more
+The DAP uses an `SDSS-style parameter file`_ to define one or more
 methods to use when analyzing any given MaNGA datacube.
 Each method,
 or "analysis plan", is defined by a set of six keywords that identify
 the method to use for each of the DAP's six main